 b) Execution of bond without sureties.
 In this case, a judge may allow the release of an accused on bail by taking a bond that he/she shall appear on all future court dates.
 Here the accused doesn’t have to post bail, but he will forfeit the amount in the bond if he fails to appear before the court.

 a) Cash bonds – It is a type of bail bond wherein cash is paid for the full amount of the bail.
 It is paid when the defendant fails to appear in the court of law, as he was supposed to on a stipulated date.
 There is no provision for the refund of the cash.

 b) Surety bonds– This type of bond comes into play when the surety is unable to their total bill in cash.
 They are issued by bail bondsmen.
-There are parties in such a bond – the obligee (party who is the recipient of the obligation), the principal (primary party who is supposed to perform the contractual obligation) and the surety (the person who assures the obligee that the principal can perform the task).
+There are parties in such a bond – the obligee (the party who is the recipient of the obligation), the principal (the primary party who is supposed to perform the contractual obligation) and the surety (the person who assures the obligee that the principal can perform the task).

 The following are specimens of a bond and bail-bond for attendance before the Court or an Officer-in-charge of a Police Station in India.

 I, (name) of (place), having been arrested or detained without warrant by the Officer-in-charge of Police Station (or having been brought before the court of), charged with the offence of…………….. , and required to give security for my attendance before such Officer (or Court) on condition that I shall attend such Officer (or Court) on every day on which any investigation or trial is held with regard to such charge, and in case of my making default therein, I find myself to forfeit to Government the sum of Rupees five hundred.